kbkaiser/psfmember-upgrade/psf_civi_dev_notes.rst

-* 28 March 2017:
+28 March 2017:

-Starting with a Rackspace clone of psfmember.org call psfmember-dev 192.237.176.114
+Starting with a Rackspace clone of psfmember.org named psfmember-dev 192.237.176.114

 Stop postfix and disable::